Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Aggregation Provably Leads to Exponential Trainability Loss

 \subsection{GNTK Formulation}

-On the basis of the definition of NTK (Equation \ref{eq:ntk}), we recursively formulate the propagation of GNTK in the infinite-width limit.
-Since the information propagation in a GCN is built on two operations: aggregation (Equation \ref{eq:agg}) and non-linear transformation (Equation \ref{eq:non}), the corresponding formulas of GNTK are expressed as follows,

-The two equations above correspond to the aggregation operation and MLP transformation respectively.
-To compute the GNTK with respect the to depth, the key step is to obtain the covariance matrix $\Sigma^{(l)}_{(r)} (u,u') \equiv \mathbb{E}[ h^{(l)}_{(r)}(u) h^{(l)}_{(r)}(u')]$.
-According to the CLT, the node representation $h^{(l)}_{(r)}(u)$ is Gaussian distributed in the infinite width limit.
-Applying this result to Equation (\ref{eq:agg}) and (\ref{eq:non}) the resulting covariance matrix is composed of two parts,

-The first equation results from the aggregation operation.
-Meanwhile, the second equation corresponds to the $R$-times non-linear transformations, where $z_1,z_2$ are drawn from a 2-dimensional Gaussian distribution of the previous MLP layer, and the variance $ \tilde \Sigma^{(l)}_{(r-1)} \in \mathbb{R}^{2 \times 2}$ is across $u,u'$.
+Based on the definition of NTK (\ref{eq:ntk}), we recursively formulate the propagation of GNTK in the infinite-width limit.
+As information propagation in a GCN is built on two operations: aggregation (\ref{eq:agg}) and non-linear transformation (\ref{eq:non}), the corresponding formulas of GNTK are expressed as follows, The two equations above correspond to the aggregation operation and MLP transformation, respectively.
+To compute the GNTK with respect to the depth, the key step is to obtain the covariance matrix $\Sigma^{(l)}_{(r)} (u,u') \equiv \mathbb{E}[ h^{(l)}_{(r)}(u) h^{(l)}_{(r)}(u')]$.
+According to the CLT, node representation $h^{(l)}_{(r)}(u)$ is a Gaussian distribution in the infinite-width limit.
+Applying this result to equations (\ref{eq:agg}) and (\ref{eq:non}), the resultant covariance matrix is composed of two parts, The first equation (\ref{eq:prop1}) results from the aggregation operation.
+Meanwhile, the second equation (\ref{eq:prop2}) corresponds to the $R$-times non-linear transformations, where $\mathbb{E}_{z_1,z_2}$ takes the expectation with respect to a centered Gaussian process of covariance $ \tilde \Sigma^{(l)}_{(r-1)} \in \mathbb{R}^{2 \times 2}$ for previous MLP layer across $u,u'$, and $\dot \phi$ denotes the derivative of $\phi$.